Gas and condensate field

 Fogelberg Gas and Condensate Field is located in blocks 6506/9 and 6506/12 in the southern part of the Norwegian Sea on the Norwegian continental shelf.
 It lies 170km north-east of the archipelago Froan in Sør-Trøndelag and roughly 200km from the mainland.

-Discovered in 2010, the field is situated in water depth of approximately 280m.
+Discovered in 2010, the field is situated in a water depth of approximately 280m.
 Gas production for the initial two years is estimated to be between 4.5 million standard cubic metres a day (Sm³/d), whereas condensate production will be approximately 900Sm³/d.

 Centrica Resources Norge operates the field, holding a 50% interest, while the non-operating partners are Faroe Petroleum and E.ON Norge with a 25% interest each.
 To be developed at an estimated cost of NKr7bn ($800m), the field is expected to start production in 2020.